Scholarships and Fellowships

 College of Liberal Arts (318) 257-2660

 Some disciplines offer graduate assistantships.
 Funding is limited, and assistantships are awarded on a competitive basis.
 Those applicants interested in applying for a graduate assistantship should indicate their interest by marking "Yes" when completing an application for a degree program.
-More information on graduate assistantships and assistantship guidelines can be located on the Graduate School website at http://www.latech.edu/administration/policies-and-procedures/2310.shtml .
+Please review Policy 2310 for more information on graduate assistantships and guidelines.
 As a state-assisted university, Louisiana Tech has no funds available for scholarships or other financial assistance for students from other countries.

 The residency status of an applicant or student is determined in accordance with the University of Louisiana System Board of Supervisors regulations, and is based upon evidence provided in the application for admission and related documents.
 Residence status may not be acquired by an applicant or student while residing in Louisiana for the primary purpose of attending school.
 Students should consult the University Catalog for current state regulations governing residency status.